 In today’s world, digital devices can replace or augment our traditional reading experiences.
 This applies to kids as well as to grownups, as computers may be present in classrooms as early as preschool level.

-There are many studies that discuss the issue of printed material versus digital text on e-readers and other devices.
+There are many studies that examine traditionally printed material versus digital text on e-readers and other devices.

 1. This article discusses a study indicating better comprehension achieved in some cases through printed books.